vertexproject/synapse/docs/synapse/userguides/syn_tools_feed.rst

 Where:
 - ``-h`` displays detailed help and these command line options
-- ``CORTEX``  specifies the path to the Cortex where the data should be ingested.
+- ``CORTEX``  specifies the telapth URL to the Cortex where the data should be ingested.

-  - See :ref:`cortex-connect` for the format to specify a path to a Cortex.
-  - Cortex paths can also be specified using aliases defined in the user's ``.syn/aliases.yaml`` file.

 - ``--test`` means to perform the ingest against a temporary, local Cortex instead of a live cortex, for testing or validation

   - When using a temporary Cortex, you do not need to provide a path.

 - ``--debug`` specifies to drop into an interactive prompt to inspect the state of the Cortex post-ingest.

-  - See :ref:`syn-tools-cmdr` and :ref:`syn-ref-cmd` for how to use the interactive prompt

 - ``FORMAT`` specifies the format of the input files.